ToC

 Tips for using CV icons

-Wondering how best to fit icons into your CV’s layout?
+Wondering how best to fit icons into your CV’s format?
 Here are three tips on how to properly use CV icons to give yourself an advantage over other job searchers:

 1. Pick icons that make sense